elchicodepython/naf-ce/README.md

 * NAF-CE will act as a whitelist allowing only (by default) the IPs resolved by the dynamic DNS provider to the domain names specified in configuration.

 ## Requirements
-python3
+- python3
-iptables
+- iptables

+### Tested on
-Tested on Ubuntu 18.04
+- Ubuntu 18.04
+- Proxmox PVE 5

 ## Installation
 * git clone https://github.com/elchicodepython/naf-ce